arun-ks/SubTaskTimer/README.md

 There are buttons to reset the values & to store values in local storage.
 If timestamps are updated using the input-time textbox, then this store button will need to be used.

+### Hiking Checklist
+This [checklist for Hiking](https://arun-ks.github.io/SubTaskTimer/HikingChecklist.html) not complex enough to deserve a new repositorwhy.